tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 <li>"RFECV": Perform RFE with cross-validated selection.</li>
 </ul>
 </blockquote>
-<strong>solver: string, callable or None, optional (default=None)</strong>
+<strong>solver: string, estimator or None, optional (default=None)</strong>
 <blockquote>
 Solver or model to use for the feature selection strategy.
-See the sklearn documentation for an extended description of the choices.
+See sklearn's documentation for an extended description of the choices.
 Select None for the default option per strategy (not applicable for SFM, RFE and RFECV).
 <ul>